 stateless protocol

-communication or cooperation between threads where no state is preserved in the protocol itself (example HTTP or direct access to a shared resource)
+communication or cooperation between threads where no state is preserved in the protocol itself

+Note 1 to entry: Examples of such a shared resource is the HTTP protocol or direct access to a shared resource.

-Note 1 to entry: Since most interaction between threads requires that state be preserved, the cooperating threads must use values of the resources(s) themselves or add additional communication exchanges to maintain state.
+Note 2 to entry: Since most interaction between threads requires that state be preserved, the cooperating threads must use values of the resources(s) themselves or add additional communication exchanges to maintain state.
 Stateless protocols require that the application provide explicit resource protection and locking mechanisms to guarantee the correct creation, view, access to, modification of, and destruction of the resource – for example, the state needed for correct handling of the resource.

 Execution model